quynhneo/detm-arxiv/README.md

 python word2vec/run_w2v.py
 ```

-This will take all words from abstracts, apply nlp processing (remove punctuations, stop words, remove rare words, etc -- see in code) and produces vector representations of all the words (default embedding dimension = 300), and save as embed.txt.
+This will take all words from abstracts, apply nlp processing (remove punctuations, stop words (see the list in [`word2vec/stops.txt`](https://github.com/quynhneo/detm-arxiv/blob/master/word2vec/stops.txt)), remove rare words, etc -- see in code) and produces vector representations of all the words (default embedding dimension = 300), and save as embed.txt.
 The process takes about 10 minutes for 150,000 abstract.

 More on word embedding is available in this paper: https://arxiv.org/pdf/1310.4546.pdf
 ## Clone my fork of the original [Dynamic Embedded Topic Modeling](https://github.com/adjidieng/DETM)